dCache/dcache/docs/TheBook/src/main/markdown/config-stage-protection.md

     `sql:chimera@osm` using GFTP protocol.

-Exact protocol names are `DCap-3.0`, `GFtp-1.0`, `GFtp-2.0`, `Http-1.1`, `NFS4-4.1` and ` Xrootd-2.7`.
+The exact protocol names are `DCap-3.0`, `GFtp-1.0`, `GFtp-2.0`, `Http-1.1`, `NFS4-4.1` and ` Xrootd-2.7`.
-The version suffix is subject to change therefore `.*` comes in handy.
+The version suffix is subject to change, therefore `.*` comes in handy.

 Non-authenticated protocols like plain `DCap` protocol or `NFS` protocol (if so setup) carry null for DN and FQAN.
 A `"""` expression will match nulls.

-In order to allow all users using `dCap` protocol to stage data for any storage group the list configuration would look like:
+In order to allow all users using the `dCap` protocol to stage data for any storage group the list, the configuration would look like this:

    ""  "" ".*" "DCap.*"

-NB: Once stage protection configuration exists, the PEP will process it for match and if no match found staging will be denied.
+NB: Once stage protection configuration exists, the PEP will process it for match and if no match is found, staging will be denied.
 Therefore an empty stage configuration file will effectively deny staging for all.

 As was mentioned above, black lists can be formed my adding `!<expr>` in front of matching